 The Iraqi Institute for the Conservation of Antiquities and Heritage preserves the legacy of humanity contained in the unique cultural heritage of Iraq.
 It accomplishes this through educating people in conservation and preservation and by inviting professionals from around the world to share their expertise.

-Iraqis are committed to preserving this extraordinary heritage and, since 2008, have partnered with American institutions to create the Iraqi Institute for the Conservation of Antiquities and Heritage (IICAH) that provides Iraqi cultural heritage professionals with the educational resources they need to address Iraq's acute, far-reaching preservation issues.
+Iraqis are committed to preserving this extraordinary heritage and, since 2008, have partnered with American institutions including the University of Delaware and UD's Department of Art Conservation to create the Iraqi Institute for the Conservation of Antiquities and Heritage (IICAH) that provides Iraqi cultural heritage professionals with the educational resources they need to address Iraq's acute, far-reaching preservation issues.

 IICAH's mission is to help rebuild Iraq's cultural heritage sector by providing in-country training in the preservation and conservation of their cultural heritage for Iraq's museum and heritage professionals.
 Students are drawn from the active ranks of the Iraqi State Board of Antiquities and Heritage (SBAH) and the General Directorate of Antiquities under the Kurdistan Regional Government (KRG), provincial antiquities departments and university faculty and staff; they are already working in positions where they can apply their newly acquired training and access to international networks.

 The Institute, located in Erbil, is a well-equipped modern educational facility offering programs reflecting international standards.
 Courses are taught by international experts and Iraqi teaching assistants using local resources and materials.
 IICAH participants include men and women, Arabs and Kurds, Sunni and Shia, Christians and other faiths, from across Iraq—all drawn together by a shared passion for the preservation of one of the world's oldest civilizations and home to some of mankind's most ancient artifacts.

 IICAH can be found throughout this website.
 Information about current